IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 # @@igComponent Editing

 Ignite UI for Angular @@igComponent component provides an easy way to perform data manipulation operations like creating, updating, and deleting records.
-Modifying of data can be achieved through: [Cell Editing](cell_editing.md), [Row Editing](row_editing.md), [Row Adding](row_adding.md) and [Batch Editing](batch_editing.md).
-The @@igComponent gives you a powerful public API which allows you to customize the way these operations are performed. **Cell editing** mode is enabled by default and different editors will be shown based on the column data type.
-Also, defining a custom edit templates is achievable by using [igxCellEditor directive](cell_editing.md#cell-editing-templates) and a couple of [igxRow directives](row_editing.md#customizing-row-editing-overlay).
+The data manipulation pheses are: [Cell Editing](cell_editing.md), [Row Editing](row_editing.md), and [Batch Editing](batch_editing.md).
+The @@igComponent gives you a powerful public API which allows you to customize the way these operations are performed.
+Additionally, **Cell editing** exposes several default editors based on the column data type, that could be easly customized via [igxCellEditor directive](cell_editing.md#cell-editing-templates) or [igxRow directives](row_editing.md#customizing-row-editing-overlay).

 ## Setup
 In order to specify which edit mode should be enabled, the @@igComponent exposes the following boolean properties - [`editable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#editable) and [`rowEditable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#roweditable).